 AWS service integration: CodeCatalyst integrates seamlessly with AWS services, offering developers a smooth environment for building, testing, and deploying applications [21].

-Collaborative Capabilities: It supports real-time collaborative coding, which ensures that multiple developers can work on the same project at once [2]; [22].
+Collaborative capabilities: It supports real-time collaborative coding, which ensures that multiple developers can work on the same project at once [2]; [22].

-Serverless Development: Using AWS Lambda, Amazon CodeCatalyst enables serverless application development, freeing developers from managing server infrastructure.
+Serverless development: Using AWS Lambda, Amazon CodeCatalyst enables serverless application development, freeing developers from managing server infrastructure.

-Code Insights: The IDE provides real-time insights and recommendations, helping developers improve code quality and adhere to best practices.
+Code insights: The IDE provides real-time insights and recommendations, helping developers improve code quality and adhere to best practices.

 Amazon CodeCatalyst is a valuable addition to the AWS Developer Tools portfolio.
 It accelerates the development process by enabling developers to create, collaborate, and refine applications more efficiently.